CCA-Public/digital-archives-manual/guides/administration.md

 * The script located at /etc/archivematica/automation-tools/transfer-script.sh runs each 5 minutes as system user archivematica, and uses the Archivematica user autobot.
 * The configuration file at /etc/archivematica/automation-tools/transfers.confdefines logfile and database are at /var/log/archivematica/automation-tools/ , and the lock file at /var/archivematica/automation-tools/transfers-pid.lck.
 This file might need to be removed in the automation-tools stop working.
 * Automated ingests use folder /mnt/incoming/auto-transfers as transfer source, and the AIPs are stored in DARK_ARCHIVE_002 aipstore for VSP-AMPL1, and DARK_ARCHIVE_001 for VSP-AMPL2

+<a name="update"></a>
+## Archivematica updates and dependencies

+Version updates for Archivematica should be done by Artefactual, and are covered by our service contract with them.
+However, because Archivematica has a number of dependencies, the Digital Archivist should assess the capacity of both local IT and Artefactual support prior to upgrading.

+Dependencies which may affect the success of upgrades include:

+* **Automation tools on the BitCurator machines:** Any change that results in a change to the Archivematica Pipeline server security keys will result in the create_dip.sh script failing.
+The script needs to be updated to reflect the new key.
+* **TMS API:** The TMS API was affected by the upgrade to the 2019 version of Archivematica.
+More details forthcoming.
+* **SCOPE**